- Views Love, Japanese Style

 Precursors to the Love Hotel

-According to Kim, “professional” ladies back in the Edo period had rented rooms to entertain their clients, but it was only in the early Shōwa era (1926–89) that ordinary couples began to make use the lodgings called enshuku (literally, “one-yen dwellings,” which are at the origin of the modern love hotel).
+According to Kim, “professional” ladies back in the Edo period had rented rooms to entertain their clients, but it was only in the early Shōwa era (1926–89) that ordinary couples began to make use of the lodgings called enshuku (literally, “one-yen dwellings,” which are at the origin of the modern love hotel).
 These establishments offered guests the option of paying one yen to rent a room for a few hours rather than paying more for a whole night.
 These hotels were frequented from everyone from “women of the night” to ordinary women.

 Many of the hotels had to close down during World War II, however.
 For some time after the war, couples had to turn to outdoor spots—like the park in front of the Imperial Palace in Tokyo or the area around Osaka Castle—for a romantic rendezvous.